joshamilton/argonaut/docs/usage.md

 Mo_short,SRR10443809_1.fastq,SRR10443809_2.fastq,FALSE
 ```

 |   `sample`    | Custom sample name.
 |   `fastq_1`   | Full path to FastQ file for ONT long reads or Illumina short reads 1.
 File must have the extension ".fastq" or ".fastq.qz".
 |   `fastq_2`   | Full path to FastQ file for Illumina short reads 2.
 File must have the extension ".fastq" or ".fastq.gz".
+| `single end`  | True/false indicating whether reads are single end (usually long reads) or paired end (usually short reads).

 An [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline.